sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/languages/go_errors.md

 We disallow use of error packages — including the stdlib [`errors`](https://golang.org/pkg/errors/) package — (enforced by a lint pass in CI) other than [`github.com/cockroachdb/errors`](https://github.com/cockroachdb/errors).

-We also encourage the use of `errors.New` or `errors.Errorf` over the use of `fmt.Errorf`, which also constructs an error type.
+We also require the use of `errors.New` or `errors.Errorf` over the use of `fmt.Errorf`, which also constructs an error type.
 This is to ensure that each error constructed by Sourcegraph is tagged with a stack depth and allows redaction of content within user-visible strings.

 #### Use of `errors.New`